Gabriel Dumont (Métis leader)

 Dumont was born to Isidore Dumont and Louise Laframboise in 1837 in Red River.
 Growing up Dumont had little in the way of education – he was illiterate but could speak seven languages.
 In the early stages of his life, Dumont relied on buffalo hunting in order to gain a source of food.
 His family made a living through hunting buffalo and trading with the Hudson's Bay Company.
 After his time leading the Métis people alongside Louis Riel, Dumont spent time travelling throughout the United States where he spoke at public speaking events and political campaigns.
 In 1889 he dictated his memoirs in Quebec.

 Dumont was known throughout the Métis community for his various political and military endeavours.
 Among his major political campaigns was the severing of a treaty between the Métis and the Dakota in 1882.
 Just one year later, Dumont was elected hunt chief of the Saskatchewan Métis.
-Dumont was known as the adjutant general of the Métis people – he played a large role in the well-being of the Métis community and their subsequent resistance against the Canadian government during the North-West Resistance.
+Dumont was known as the adjutant general of the Métis people – he played a large role in the well-being of the Métis community and their subsequent rebellion against the Canadian government during the North-West Rebellion.
 Dumont also figured prominently in the Battle of Duck Lake, as well as the battles of Fish Creek and Batoche.

 Dumont's legacy is marked by his grave in Batoche, as well as through his mark on the Métis people.
 Gabriel Bridge, a bridge that spans the Saskatchewan River, is named after Dumont, as are several research institutions and schools.
 In addition, many books and poems have been written about Dumont's life, his works, and his legacy as a political figure.